DurianZealot/Aristotle-s-Realm/README.md

 ## Current Bugs
 1. Unable to return to admin view once clicking out on a story
+2. LastContributionDate on user profile sometimes doesnt work
+3. number of proposals accepted on user profile does not work

 ## API Documentation (Endpoints)
 Mongoose Models: Proposal, Admin, Story, User <br>